Applying to the Internal Medicine Residency Program

 • Complete application through ERAS

-• An official dean's letter from your medical school
+• An official MSPE (dean's letter) from your medical school

 • A minimum of three letters in support of your application from medical school faculty.
-One letter should be a "chair's letter" from your school's department of medicine.
+One letter should be a "chair's letter" from your school's department of medicine (i.e. Internal Medicine Structured Evaluative Letter (IM SEL).
 One should be from a clinical internal medicine experience, preferably from your third and fourth-year clinical rotations.
 Others can be clinical letters from medicine or other specialties, research mentors, interest group advisors, or other faculty letters describing your experiences in medical school.
 If you were in other training programs, you should include letters from directors of all of those programs.

-• Passing scores from the United States Medical Licensing Examination® (USMLE) Step I. Please include Step 2 if available.
-You may apply to our program having only taken Step 1.
-There is no minimum score requirement.
+• Passing scores from the United States Medical Licensing Examination®️ (USMLE) Step I. You may apply to our program having only taken Step 1.
+Please include Step 2 if available; there is no minimum score requirement.
+We will require a passing Step 2 score prior to ranking an applicant with NRMP.

 • A transcript from your medical school